kukuu/AGILITY/technopedia-2.md

 -  Data-driven learning: A learning approach driven by research-like access to data.

 - Data-driven science, an interdisciplinary field of scientific methods to extract knowledge from data.

+## Parcel

+An out of the box support for JS, CSS, HTML, file assets, and more (perfect for React)

+## Apollo GraphQL

+Apollo Client is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
+It allows you to easily build UI components that fetch data via GraphQL. ...
+Apollo Client can be used in any JavaScript frontend where you want to use data from a GraphQL server.

+The client is designed to help you quickly build a UI that fetches data with GraphQL, and can be used with any JavaScript front-end.